Reach the Unreachable,

 unique technology to load exosomes

 ExoVectory has unique technology to load exosomes with therapeutic DNA, opening up tremendous opportunities towards novel types of improved gene therapies.
 With our proprietary Exosome Loading Proteins (ELPs) we can incorporate DNA of up to 30,000 base pairs, thereby outperforming other types of well-known gene therapy vectors, such as adeno-associated virus (AAV) vectors.
-With this system we can deliver a diversity of therapeutic DNAs, such as large transgenes or tandem arrays of transgenes.
+With this system we can deliver a diversity of therapeutic DNAs, such as large transgenes or DNA templates for CRISPR-Cas technology.
 We have also been able to package full-length DNA genomes of oncolytic viruses, which are viruses that specifically kill cancer cells while leaving normal cells unharmed.

 We employ state-of-the art production technology (producer cells, purification technology, characterization technology, GMP compatible/clinical-grade), which enables rapid and cost-affordable translation of our exosome products towards the clinic.